loftwah/devops-refresher/aws-labs/11-parameter-store.md

 ## Prerequisites

-- For EKS: Secrets Store CSI Driver + AWS Provider installed in the cluster.
+- For EKS (option A — ESO): External Secrets Operator installed.
+Grant IRSA to the ESO controller ServiceAccount with read permissions to the SSM paths and Secret ARNs you sync.
-- For EKS: IRSA role for the app service account with read permissions to the SSM path and Secrets ARNs.
+- For EKS (option B — CSI): Secrets Store CSI Driver + AWS Provider installed.
+Grant IRSA to the app ServiceAccount with read permissions to the SSM paths and Secret ARNs.
 - For ECS: Task role with read permissions to the SSM path and Secrets ARNs.

 ## What Goes Where